Javascript is not enabled.

 Wrinkles, sagging and discoloration are all normal changes to your skin as you age, experts say.
 Aging also makes your skin more delicate and susceptible to dryness, itching and rashes.

 “It’s important to recognize that aging is a natural part of going through life.
-I always tell patients, it beats the alternative,” says Zaineb Makhzoumi, M.D., a board-certified dermatologic surgeon for the Maryland Medical System.
+I always tell patients, it beats the alternative,” says Zaineb Makhzoumi, M.D., a board-certified dermatologic surgeon for the University of Maryland Medical System.

 While aging skin is beautiful skin, if you prefer a more youthful look, there are plenty of ways to achieve a radiant mature complexion, dermatologists say, ranging from over-the-counter products to in-office procedures.